Skip to main content

 <group>: # Action group

-- name: <string> # Action name (e.g. alert, block)
+- name: <string> # Action name (e.g. block_resource)

 properties:

-<key>: <value> # Action properties (e.g. reason: fraud)
+<key>: <value> # Action properties (e.g. reason: fraud_suspected, resource_type: user)

 alert:

-channels: YOUTRACK_TICKET # enum: YOUTRACK_TICKET, USER_PUSH_NOTIFICATION, USER_EMAIL_NOTIFICATION
+channels: <string> # enum: YOUTRACK_TICKET, USER_PUSH_NOTIFICATION, USER_EMAIL_NOTIFICATION

 Field Descriptions